How to make time to work on your creative business (even if you work a 9-5 and have 3 kids to look after)

 If you’ve already read it you should have a to-do list with tasks and subtasks and they all should have an estimated time that you think it’s going to take to achieve them.
 So, what I’d like you to do is, in this brand new weekly spread of yours, write down your ‘nothing else matters’ time slot.

 Repeat the process until your week is full.
-This may mean you’re maybe going to have to cut a little bit of Netflix or work on weekends or wake up early.
-Waking up early is actually my favorite thing to do.
+This may mean you’ll have to cut a little bit of Netflix or work on weekends or wake up early.
+Waking up early is actually my favourite thing to do.
 I used to hate it but now I wake up every day at 5-6 am and have at least two hours of work that no one can come and disturb because they’re all still sleeping.